gl1tterbomb/gl1tterbomb/README.md

 - uh uhh  the Riddler 2022/Joker/Batfam/Redhood fans?
-[ Sorry I had a beef with them species.
+[ Sorry I had a beef with them fans.
 If ya'll one of my friends and you like Batfamily or any of those, I don't care, you do you. ^^ ]

 ___________________________________________________________________________